Sustaining the legacy and heritage of Army Medicine.

 The museum is currently open Monday - Friday for visitation!

-Per Command guidance, face masks must be worn by all unvaccinated visitors.
+Per Command guidance, face masks are now optional.

 The mission of the U.S. Army Medical Department Museum is to collect, preserve, exhibit, and interpret historically significant property related to the history of the Army Medical Department from 1775 to the present.
 As an educational institution, the museum will support training and education for military and civilian personnel.